Enhancing the Sustainability of Organic Specialty Crop Production Systems via Anaerobic Soil Disinfestation

 This study analyzes the soil health impacts and efficacy of ASD in managing key soilborne pests and pathogens in organic vegetable and strawberry production systems in Florida and Pennsylvania.

-- Visual assessments, soil sampling, and biometric assessments were conducted at defined time intervals (every 30-45 days, depending on crop cycle) to evaluate any treatment effect on the crop, soil nutrient dynamics, and soil microbiome.
+• Visual crop assessments, soil sampling, and biometric assessments were conducted at defined time intervals (every 30-45 days, depending on crop cycle) to evaluate any treatment effects on crop performance/quality, soil nutrient dynamics, and soilborne pathogens and pests.

 Anaerobic soil disinfestation (ASD) may reduce the prevalence of nematodes and soilborne viruses in specialty crop production systems

-- Significant treatment effects (cover crop incorporation, organic amendments) were observed for bacterivorous, fungivorous, omnivorous, and predatory nematodes.
+• Significant treatment effects (ASD vs. Control) were observed for bacterivorous, fungivorous, omnivorous, and predatory nematodes.
 However, no treatment effects were observed for plant-parasitic nematodes, of which population sizes were consistently small.

-- None of the tomato plants grown in post-ASD treated soil at a commercial Pennsylvania high tunnel with a history of dagger nematode-transmitted viruses developed viral symptoms.
+• Notably, at one of the Pennsylvania high tunnel sites with a history of dagger nematode-transmitted viruses, none of the tomato plants grown in ASD-treated soil developed viral symptoms.
 Detection of virus-transmitting nematodes decreased significantly post-ASD (75% to 6%).

 Anaerobic soil disinfestation (ASD) may lead to higher gross returns in organic specialty crop production systems (i.e. strawberry), despite higher labor and materials costs